Keyboard shortcuts

 Enforcement

-• dispatch_tool — rejects tool calls not in the agent’s tool whitelist.
+• Tool dispatch — rejects tool calls not in the agent’s tool whitelist.

-• dispatch_skill — rejects skill names not in the agent’s skill list.
+• Skill dispatch — rejects skill names not in the agent’s skill list.

 Enforcement happens at runtime, not just at prompt time.
 Even if the LLM ignores the <scope> block and tries to call a restricted tool, the dispatch layer rejects it.